 Exemptions from permitting, or specific District rules, or rule sections, exist for specified situations and/or equipment.
 An applicant claiming an exemption from the requirement to obtain a permit must have and maintain records to substantiate the qualification for the exemption.
 Please note that unless exempted entirely from rule requirements, the provisions of some rules may apply to an operation even though a permit is not required.

 Information to Have Readily Available

 When inquiring about permit applicability, have the following information readily available; full name and contact information of owner/operator, project/business location, type and description of business, projected listing of equipment that will be used in normal operations, projected listings and amounts of materials and chemicals to be used including liquids, solids and gases.

 This section is not intended to cover burn permits or dust control.
 For information regarding burn permits please contact Ann Hobbs at (530) 745-2327.
 For Naturally-Occurring Asbestos Dust Mitigation Plan and Dust Control Plan approvals please contact Bruce Springsteen at (530) 745-2337.

 In addition to Air District permits, there are also several other local, state, regional, and federal permit, licensing, and tax requirements that you may need to be aware of for your business.
 Click on the icon to search the CalGOLD database for addition permits and requirements.

 The Air Resources Board adopted an air toxic control measure (ATCM) for stationary diesel engines.
 Each local air district implements the ATCM.
-For more information contact Air District staff at 530-745-2330 or at the Diesel ATCM web page.
+For more information contact Air District staff at 530-745-2330 or by email at email@example.com.